Healthy Ways To Handle Money Issues In Your Relationship

 Monitor your credit score

-Your credit scores will substantially influence the amount and quality of the loans you qualify for, so monitoring your scores and managing your debt can be crucial to your financial success.
+Your credit scores will substantially influence the amount and quality of the loans you qualify for, so monitoring your credit scores and managing loans and credit card debt can be crucial to your financial success.
 If you eventually plan to purchase a new car or a home together, your effort will be harmed by low credit scores, negative or insufficient credit history, and the percentage of credit you use.

 “First, credit scores are positively correlated with the likelihood of forming a committed relationship and its subsequent stability.
 Second, partners positively sort into committed relationships along the credit score dimension even after controlling for other similarities between partners.
 Third, a positive correlation notwithstanding, within-couple differences in credit scores are apparent at the start of relationships.” — Credit Scores and Committed Relationships